 Visual Studio Code

 Visual Studio Code is my personal favorite code editor.
 It has a ton of great features, including auto-complete for popular languages, debugging, an integrated Terminal, support for Git (review diffs, stage files, etc.), and more.
 You can add even more functionality through optional extensions and themes.
 New updates come out about once a month.

 How to install

-On the Atom website, click on the button that says 'Download .deb.'
-After the download is complete, copy the .deb file to the 'Linux apps' folder in the Chrome Files app and double-click on it.
+On the Visual Studio Code download page, click the '.deb' button.
+After the download completes, open the Downloads folder in the Chrome Files app, and double-click on the .deb file to install it.

-Once the installation is finished, an Atom icon will appear in the Chrome OS app drawer.
+Once the installation is finished, a Visual Studio Code icon will appear in the Chrome OS app drawer.

 Transmission has always been my personal favorite BitTorrent client.
 If you need more options than what the handful of torrent clients on the Play Store can provide, Transmission is the answer.
 It uses very few system resources, has a wide array of options, and is very fast.